 The Incas did not impose a tax system instead they controlled the land and labour.
-This allowed the Incan emperors to obtain a large amount of wealth and power which was inherited by their descendents.
+This allowed the Incan emperors to obtain a large amount of wealth and power which was inherited by their descendants.

 Later during Viracocha’s rule, he faced revolt from the Chanca people.
-He took refuge in Huchuy Qosqo and handed over the throne of Cusco to his son, Pachacuti.
+He took refuge in Huchuy Qosqo and handed over the throne of Cusco region to his son, Pachacuti.
 Pachacuti in turn, dethroned his father and took over his throne.

 On his death, Viracocha’s mummified corpse was stored in Huchuy Qosqo.
 When the Spanish troops led by Gonzalo Pizarro looted the site, they burnt the mummy of Viracocha.

-Huchuy Qosqo Trek is one of the most beautiful treks.
+Huchuy Qosqo Peru Trek is one of the most beautiful treks.
 Though ideal for families or a group of friends with a taste for a hiking adventure, this trek offers gorgeous scenery and fantastic stops along the way with an insight to the local culture.

 This is a high altitude trek.
 It is highly recommended to spend at least 4 days in Cusco City before the trek to avoid altitude sickness.
 The highest point of the trek is at 3650 metres above sea level.